 Input: There are three big changes to input.
 The first is that you’ll be getting a small keyboard that works with swiping, just like on Android proper.
 You’ll be able to utilise smart replies, too, an existing Android feature that suggests three possible responses to a message.
 Finally, Google will allow developers to create their own third-party keyboards for you to use.

 Google Fit: Google is introducing automatic activity recognition, which is already a feature on devices like the Withings Activité.
 This means that if you start walking, running, or cycling, Android Wear will launch a relevant tracker app to make sure you activity doesn’t get missed.

 Google has also added rep counting to measure weight training.
 So the watch will keep tally of how many push-ups, sit-ups or squats you do.

 Android Wear 2.0 release date – When can you get it?

-Android Wear 2.0 launched with LG's brand new smartwatches, the LG Watch Sport and LG Watch Style on February 10th in the US, and "in the coming weeks" in the UK.
+Android Wear 2.0 launched with LG's brand new smartwatches, the LG Watch Sport and LG Watch Style on February 10, 2017 in the US.

 The former is the more expensive of the two, packing in extras like GPS and a heart rate sensor to bolster its credentials.
 It also supports NFC and Android Pay for contactless payments.